naokishibuya/car-finding-lane-lines/README.md

 Another thing is that it won't work for steep (up or down) roads because the region of interest mask is assumed from the center of the image.

-For steep roads, we first need to detect the holizontal line (between the sky and the earth) so that we can tell up to where the lines should extend.
+For steep roads, we first need to detect the horizontal line (between the sky and the earth) so that we can tell up to where the lines should extend.